cu-ecen-aeld/final-project-rajatchaple/docs/creating-patches.md

 * If we inspect the file, we will see the changes that we made.

-Take a look at the spi_no_idle.patch file here - https://github.com/cu-ecen-aeld/final-project-SundarKrishnakumar/blob/master/base_external/patches/linux/spi_no_idle.patch
+Take a look at the completed spi_no_idle.patch file here - https://github.com/cu-ecen-aeld/final-project-SundarKrishnakumar/blob/master/base_external/patches/linux/spi_no_idle.patch

 ## Reference